informatics-isi-edu/deriva-py/docs/project-tutorial.md

    cannot control `insert` access since there is no existing row to consult when determining access privileges.

+### Pitfall of Foreign Key Policies

+While this policy mechanism is useful and important in some scenarios, there is a potential user-experience problem.
+The Chaise GUI does not understand the restriction and will offer the user choices which will subsequently fail when submitted to the server.

+For now, use of such policies should include user training so they understand the policy of the project.
+Eventually, we hope to make the policy visible in some way to Chaise so that it can automatically restrict the offered choices to those which may succeed.

 ### Adding a Column

 Our trivial Journal example only has the system-managed timestamp